geofffranks/spruce/README.md

 ### What about arrays?

-Arrays can be merged in three ways - prepending data, appending data, and completely replacing data.
+Arrays can be modified in multiple ways: prepending data, appending data, inserting data, merging data onto the existing data, or completely replacing data.

 - To append data to an existing array, ensure that the first element in the new array is <br>